 Video data processing in GoodVision Video Insights implies the traffic data extraction from the video files.
 The structured and anonymized vehicle trajectories are generated from the video material together with their position in time and space.
 It’s an automated procedure utilizing the GoodVision proprietary artificial intelligence algorithms.
 What is more, it takes only a couple of hours for the outputs to be presented in the Video Insights application.
-Currently, there are two ways of processing available in the platform depending on the data storage type you use - GoodVision video storage (GoodVision Vault) or Google Drive.
+Currently, there are two ways of processing available in the platform depending on the data storage type you use - GoodVision video storage (GoodVision Vault) or external storage (Google Drive or Dropbox).
 In the following text, you will learn how to provide video files into the application structure using GoodVision Vault.

 GoodVision Vault is a secure, intermediate input space for uploading videos to the Video Insights application.
 Videos imported to the Vault are securely stored in the cloud platform and can be played inside the application, downloaded again when needed or sent for processing into a chosen Data Source.
 GoodVision storage opens more advanced possibilities for traffic data analysis that are not available for videos stored in external storage (e.g. event review or automatic number plate recognition).
 Get to know more about the GoodVision Vault in this article.

-Processing from Google Drive can be suitable for companies that are using it as their main storage for project data.
-This option will save you manual labour of downloading recordings from Drive and uploading them to the GoodVision platform.
+Processing from external storage can be suitable for companies that are using it as their main repository for project data.
+This option will save you the manual labor of downloading recordings from the storage and uploading them to the GoodVision platform.
 By using external storage you don't need to pay extra for storing data in GoodVision Vault.

 Video Insights project structure